Mixing times for the TASEP on the circle: The upper bound on the mixing time in Theorem

-In a first step, we cut the environment along a line which is parallel to the initial growth interface, and add a random number of lines with independent Exponential-$1$-random variables.
-The law of this random number is determined later on.
-Note that for a fixed number of rows, the resulting environments are still $(N,k)$-periodic.
-Using again the results from Section \ref{sec:Coalescence}, but on a finer scale, we argue that the exclusion processes become with positive probability time shifted copies of each other with a random shift of order at most $Nk^{-7/8}$. \\
+For the first step, we cut the environment along a line which is parallel to the initial growth interface, and add a random number of lines with independent Exponential-$1$-random variables.
+The law of this random number is determined later on; see equation \eqref{def:IterationPoints} and Proposition \ref{pro:EstimateOnShift}.
+Note that when the number of added rows does not depend on the environment nor the initial interface, the resulting environments are still $(N,k)$-periodic.
+Furthermore, on the event of coalescence of geodesics, we ensure that the time change by adding a certain number of extra rows is independent of the initial growth interfaces.
+This is formalized in Lemma \ref{lem:ShiftExclusion}.
+Using again the results from Section \ref{sec:Coalescence} on the coalescence of geodesics, but now on a finer scale specified later on -- see Lemma \ref{lem:TransversalLocal} -- we argue that the exclusion processes will with positive probability agree after a time of order $N^2k^{-1/2}$ up to a random time shift of order at most $Nk^{-7/8}$; see Lemma \ref{lem:SmallShift}. \\

-In a second step, we modify the random variables used to define the last passage percolation environments.
-More precisely, we multiply each of the Exponential-$1$-random variables by $(1+u\delta N^{-1}k^{-1/4})$, where $u$ is a uniform random variable on the interval $[-1,1]$, and $\delta>0$ a sufficiently small constant.
-Using a Mermin--Wagner style argument, the resulting environment is close in total variation distance to an $(N,k)$-periodic environment, while the two exclusion processes in the modified environments coalesce with positive probability.
+In a second step, we modify the random variables within the respective (extended) periodic environments by a Mermin--Wagner style argument.
+Intuitively, this means that we perturb the environments while maintaining a total variation distance between the original and the perturbed environment laws close to $0$.
+More precisely, we multiply each of the Exponential-$1$-random variables by $(1+U\delta N^{-1}k^{-5/16})$, where $U$ is a uniform random variable on the interval $[-1,1]$, and $\delta>0$ a sufficiently small constant.
+We will verify in Lemma~\ref{lem:MerminWagner} that the resulting environments remain indeed close in total variation distance to an $(N,k)$-periodic environment; see Lemma~\ref{lem:FinalLemma}.
+At the same time, suitably coupling the involved uniform random variables, the two exclusion processes evolving according to the modified environments coalesce with positive probability after a time of order $N^{2}k^{-1/2}$; i.e.\ we can take $\bar{S}=0$ in \eqref{eq:ShiftStatement} with some $t$ of order $N^{2}k^{-1/2}$.
+This allows us to conclude.

-\begin{remark} A similar strategy can be applied for the TASEP with open boundaries in the maximal current phase, where the mixing time was shown in \cite{S:MixingTASEP} to be of order at most $N^{3/2}\log(N)$, and to be of order $N^{3/2}$ at the triple point.
-After presenting the argument for the TASEP on the circle, we outline in Section \ref{sec:MixingTASEPOpen} how our techniques yield an upper bound of order $N^{3/2}$ for the entire maximal current phase of the TASEP with open boundaries. \end{remark}
+\begin{remark} A similar strategy can be applied for the TASEP with open boundaries in the maximal current phase, where the mixing time was previously studied in \cite{S:MixingTASEP}.
+After presenting the arguments for the TASEP on the circle, we describe in Section \ref{sec:MixingTASEPOpen} how our techniques yield an upper bound of order $N^{3/2}$ for the entire maximal current phase of the TASEP with open boundaries. \end{remark}